-Tea (Non-Herbal) includes the dried leaves obtained from the plant Camellia sinensis used for brewing hot and cold beverages.
-Product types include white tea, black tea, green tea, chai tea, matcha, sencha, and decaffeinated tea.
+The dried leaves obtained from the plant Camellia sinensis used for brewing hot and cold beverages.
+Includes, but is not limited to, white tea, black tea, green tea, chai tea, matcha tea, and decaffeinated tea.
+Does not include herbal tea or ready-to-drink beverages.